reallyreadit/blog/_posts/2021-02-22-the-readup-growth-hypothesis.markdown

 The thing I love most about all of this new technical and financial infrastructure that Readup is building is that it all ties back to our singular true north: Reading.
 And, to be even more specific, the reading *flow state*.
 That’s the activity that Readup recognizes and tracks.
 That’s what needs to happen in order to make a slice of pie for a Writer.
 That’s the lifeblood of the curation algorithm.
 And it’s even the way that I’ll measure the performance of this blog post that you’re reading right now.

 So thanks for making it to the end!
-And remember, it’s not just about *what* we build, it’s also about *how* we built it.
+And remember, it’s not just about *what* we build, it’s also about *how* we build it.
 So, please: Keep us honest.
 And keep reading!